 Scope of the UFI marking requirement

-The labelling obligation concerns all mixtures that have been classified as hazardous based on their influence on health and their physical effect.
+The labeling obligation concerns all mixtures that have been classified as hazardous based on their influence on health and their physical effect.
 The information on the mixtures must be provided by importers or downstream users established in the European Economic Area.

 But how does this work if you import products from outside the European Economic Area?